 The EU welcomed initiatives taken by Georgia aimed at implementing commitments stemming from the Istanbul Convention preventing and combating violence against women and domestic violence.
 Both sides agreed on the need to further improve national institutional capacities in support of gender issues.
 In particular, the EU encouraged Georgia to enhance measures to prevent and fully investigate cases of violence against women and girls and measures to protect the victims.

-The EU regretted that a labour inspectorate has not yet been transformed into a full-fledged Labour Inspection and that the new Law on Occupational Safety and Health is applicable only to a limited number of sectors.
+The EU welcomes that Georgia has passed legislation to provide some Occupational Safety and Health (OSH) protections, by adopting Law of Georgia on “Occupational Safety together with amendments to the Law on Entrepreneurial Activity that will authorize unannounced inspections by labour inspectors though regretted that a labour inspectorate has not yet been transformed into a full-fledged Labour Inspection and that the new Law on Occupational Safety and Health is applicable only to a limited number of sectors.
+EU also welcomes Georgias committments to take additional legislative and regulatory steps to give full effect to the eventual OSH protections.
 The EU encouraged Georgia to enhance its social dialogue and to continue to work closely with the International Labour Organisation.

 The EU noted progress in addressing the situation of vulnerable children and child poverty and invited the authorities to increase efforts to improve the quality of primary health care to pregnant women and newly born children.